 The accompanying hieroglyphs call Claudius the "Son of Ra, Lord of the Crowns," and say he is "King of Upper and Lower Egypt, Lord of the Two Lands."
 It explains that Claudius is raising the pole of the cult chapel of Min, god of fertility, and indicates that the ritual took place in summer.

 Egyptian priests depicted the Roman emperors as pharaohs up until the fourth century AD.
 The Roman emperors allowed, or even encouraged, these depictions in Egyptian temples in order to keep Egypt under Roman authority.

 The god Min is also depicted in the carving.
-He is wearing his own crown and is shown to be in a sexually aroused state, possibly a reflection of his status as god of fertility.
+He is wearing his own crown and is shown with a phallus, possibly a reflection of his status as god of fertility.
 The hieroglyphs describe Min as "the one who brings into control the warhorses, whose fear is in the Two Lands."
 Min tells Claudius, "I give you the (southern) foreign lands.”
-The researchers have suggested that this could be a reference to the deserts surrounding the Nile River, where minerals could be quarried.
+The researchers suggested that this could be a reference to the deserts surrounding the Nile River, where minerals could be quarried.

-Featured image: A newfound stone carving reveals Roman Emperor Claudius dressed as an Egyptian pharaoh.
-Credit: Photo by Marleen De Meyer, line drawing by Troy Sagrillo.
+Top image: A newfound stone carving reveals Roman Emperor Claudius dressed as an Egyptian pharaoh.
+Source: Marleen De Meyer, line drawing by Troy Sagrillo.